- Ceftriaxone sodium 0.5gm.

 Antibiotics should be administered with caution to any patient who has demonstrated some form of allergy, particularly to drugs. serious acute hypersensitivity reactions may require the use of subcutaneous epinephrine and other emergency measures.

 As with other cephalosporins, anaphylactic reactions with fatal outcomes have been reported, even if a patient is not known to be allergic or previously exposed.

-Precipitation of Ceftriaxone calcium can also occur when KEMPOXONE is mixed with calcium-containing solutions in the same IV administration line.
-KEMPOXONE must not be administered simultaneously with calcium-containing IV solutions, including continuous calcium-containing infusions such as parenteral nutrition via a Y-site.
-However, in patients other than neonates, KEMPOXONE and calcium-containing solutions may be administered sequentially of one another if the infusion lines are thoroughly flushed between infusions with a compatible fluid.
+Precipitation of Ceftriaxone calcium can also occur when ROCEPHIN is mixed with calcium-containing solutions in the same IV administration line.
+ROCEPHIN must not be administered simultaneously with calcium-containing IV solutions, including continuous calcium-containing infusions such as parenteral nutrition via a Y-site.
+However, in patients other than neonates, ROCEPHIN and calcium-containing solutions may be administered sequentially of one another if the infusion lines are thoroughly flushed between infusions with a compatible fluid.